ironcore-dev/ironcore/docs/development/documentation.md

 Together with the comments in the corresponding type files `go generate` will call the `gen-crd-api-reference-doc` command to generate the output in the `/docs/api-reference` folder.

-This project contains a `Makefile` routine to generate the reference documentation for all types.
+The project contains a `Makefile` routine to generate the reference documentation for all types.
 In case you change any of the types in the `apis` folder just run

 ```shell
 make docs
 ```

+!!! note
     The generated output should be part of your pull request.

 --8<-- "hack/docs/abbreviations.md"